GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

 `CUSTOM_SQL_EXPR` will apply the SQL expression logic defined in `custom_sql_expr` to every record and flag any row where `custom_sql_expr` evaluated to False as a failure. `CUSTOM_SQL_EXPR` rules are meant for record-level validation and will report success/failure counts at the record level.

 `CUSTOM_SQL_STATEMENT` is meant for set-level validation and instead accepts a complete SQL statement in the field `custom_sql_statement`.
 If the SQL statement returns 0 rows, `CloudDQ` considers the rule a success.
 If the SQL statement returns any row, `CloudDQ` will report the rule as a failure and include the returned row counts in the validation summary.

-> TODO Note Andrew: Suggest we bring up more clearly the distinction between row- and set-level validations, following with how custom_sql_expr/statement (and built-in rules) support them

 For both `CUSTOM_SQL_EXPR` and `CUSTOM_SQL_STATEMENT`, the templated parameter `$column` in the `custom_sql_expr` and `custom_sql_statement` blocks will be substituted with the `column_id` specified in each `rule_binding`. `CUSTOM_SQL_STATEMENT` additionally supports custom parameterized variables in the `custom_sql_arguments` block.
 These parameters can be bound separately in each `rule_binding`, allowing `CUSTOM_SQL_STATEMENT` to be defined once to be reused across multiple `rule_binding`s with different input arguments.

 The SQL code block in `CUSTOM_SQL_STATEMENT` rules must include the string `from data` in the `custom_sql_statement` block, i.e. it must validate data returned by a `data` common table expression (CTE).
 The common table expression `data` contains rows returned once all `row_filters` and incremental validation logic have been applied.

-> TODO ?? the user can choose to read from the underlying entity (for ex. when they want to ignore incremental logic.
-We need to explain various usage scenarios and best practices here

 #### Filters